 Other resources

-Miscellaneous resources including forms related to the GI registry, S-101 converter, form for participating in current (2025) sea trials, are available from the IHO GI Registry (Help & Guidance / Repository) or IHO GitHub repositories under the IHO GitHub account (see A-7-8 above).
+Miscellaneous resources including forms related to the GI registry, S-101 converter, form for participating in current (2025) sea trials, are available from the IHO GI Registry (Help & Guidance / Repository) or IHO GitHub repositories under the IHO GitHub account (see clause A-7.8 above).
 New resources may be added and obsolete resources removed from time to time.

 Product specification development with Metanorma

-The IHO are in the process of transitioing document management and development from Microsoft Word format to Metanorma.
+The IHO are in the process of transitioning document management and development from Microsoft Word format to Metanorma.
 Metanorma is a framework for preparing technical documents using a variant of AsciiDoc, a text-based markup language that uses defined markup elements to define document structure.
 The results can be converted to PDF files for publication.
 Management of IHO Metanorma technical documents will be based on GitHub.
-In the interim.
-Product Specifications continue to be developed in Microsoft Word format.
+In the interim Product Specifications continue to be developed in Microsoft Word format.

-More information about IHO templates for techical standards and about authoring and managing IHO standards in Metanorma will be made available by the IHO Secretariat at a later date.
+More information about IHO templates for technical standards and about authoring and managing IHO standards in Metanorma will be made available by the IHO Secretariat at a later date.

 Related specifications